How To Add Beautiful Transfers To Painted Furniture

 Painting Your Furniture With a Soft-Blended Look

 Since you’re giving your old furniture a makeover, why not set the background for the transfer that you want to apply?
-Try adding a soft blended paint look that compliments the transfer.
+Try adding a soft, blended paint look that compliments the transfer.
 It’s not as hard as it looks.
-I blended black and white chalk mineral paint to create this dreamy billowy cloud.
+I blended black and white chalk mineral paint to create this dreamy cloud effect.
 Watch my step-by-step blending tutorial HERE.

 Since your giving your old furniture a makeover, why not set the background for the transfer that you want to apply.
 Try adding a soft blended paint look that compliments the transfer.